On Highway 550, 23 miles south of Ouray and 50 miles north of Durango.

 This little known hike climbs steeply through forest and beautiful alpine meadows to a stunning glacial lake set amid a backdrop of rugged 13,000-ft. peaks.
 Panoramic views from nearby Columbine Pass encompassing Bridal Veil basin and the Sneffels Range.

 Distance: 5.0 - 7.0 miles (Round Trip)

-This scenic hike climbs to gorgeous Porphyry Basin through wildflower-filled meadows to two pretty lakes, passing waterfalls, rock formations and mining ruins along the way.
-The lovely open alpine meadows of the upper basin offer several options for off-trail exploration.
+This scenic hike climbs to two pretty lakes in gorgeous Porphyry Basin.
+Along the way the trail travels through wildflower-filled meadows and passes waterfalls, interesting rock formations and mining ruins.
+The lovely alpine meadows of the upper basin offer several options for off-trail exploration.

 Distance: 4.4 - 8.0 miles (Round Trip)

 A dramatic trail carved into a steep cliff face high above Bear Creek is just one of the highlights of this hike up a beautiful canyon to two scenic mine sites.

 A great hike to pretty lakes set amid scenic alpine meadows with wonderful view.
 An optional extension following a short section of the Continental Divide turns this out and back trail into a loop hike with extended views of the surrounding area.